MicrosoftDocs/azure-devops-docs/docs/build-release/test/reference-qa.md

 ### Q: Can I configure work items to open in Visual Studio?

-**A**: Yes, if you want test work items to open inside Visual Studio instead of the default Team Services or TFS UI in your web browser, change the **Work Items | General** setting from the **Tools | Options** menu in Visual Studio.
+**A**: Yes, if you want test work items to open inside Visual Studio instead of the default VSTS or TFS UI in your web browser, change the **Work Items | General** setting from the **Tools | Options** menu in Visual Studio.

 ![Change work item display mode](_img/associate-automated-test-with-test-case/work-item-compatibility.png)